kubernetes/committee-security-response/security-release-process.md

 #### Responsibilities

-- Members should remain active and responsive, and participate in the [oncall rotation](psc-oncall.md).
+- Members should remain active and responsive, and participate in the [oncall rotation](src-oncall.md).
 - Members taking an extended leave of 1 or more months should coordinate with other members to ensure the role is adequately staffed during the leave.
 - Members going on leave for 1-3 months may identify a temporary replacement.
 - Members of a role should remove any other members that have not communicated a leave of absence and either cannot be reached for more than 1 month or are not fulfilling their documented responsibilities for more than 1 month.
 This may be done through a super-majority vote of members.

 ##### Incident Commander

-One of the primary responsibilities of the PSC is to coordinate incident response when a vulnerability is discovered.
+One of the primary responsibilities of the SRC is to coordinate incident response when a vulnerability is discovered.
 The incident commander is responsible for coordinating all the different parts of the security release process (but not handling all those responsibilities themselves), and seeing the incident through to the end (or handing off).

-The incident commander defaults to the current oncall, but may be handed off to other PSC members as needed.
+The incident commander defaults to the current oncall, but may be handed off to other SRC members as needed.

 ##### Triage

 The current oncall is responsible for triaging incoming vulnerability reports (both through the bug bounty and email).
-For more details on the triage process, see [oncall workflow](psc-oncall.md).
+For more details on the triage process, see [oncall workflow](SRC-oncall.md).

 ##### Associate

-A role for those wishing to join the PSC.
+A role for those wishing to join the SRC.
 They should not currently be a member of security@kubernetes.io.

 Their rotation will involve the following: